 The current of the flowing river does not cease, and yet the water is not the same water as before.

-It's something that those whose homes have been razed by natural disaster or war viscerally understand.
+It's something that those whose homes have been razed by natural disaster or war understand at a visceral level.

-Perhaps more so than any other device, photographs readily afford us something we often take for granted: a remarkable ability to summon forth our intimate pasts almost as if they were so: a gentle act of defiance against the inexorable march of time and a life of constant change.
+Perhaps more so than any other device, photographs readily afford us something we often take for granted: a remarkable ability to summon forth our intimate pasts almost as if they were so.
+They're gentle act of defiance against the inexorable march of time and a life of constant change.

 After returning from my most recent trip to PNG late last month, I added the image below to my Facebook account, with the short explanatory note: